towolf/towolf.github.com/docs/PsychJava/PsychJavaTrouble.markdown

 scripts.

-4. You didn't restart Matlab after the Psychtoolbox installer asked you to do so. \-\> Restart Matlab and retry.
+4. You didn't restart Matlab after the Psychtoolbox installer asked you to do so. -\> Restart Matlab and retry.

 5. The versions of GetCharJava bundled with Psychtoolbox are incompatible with the version of Java installed on your machine or bundled with your version of Matlab.
 If you have a Java SDK installed on your machine, Psychtoolbox will try to compile a matching version of GetCharJava.
-This should succeed on OS\-X but is unlikely to work on Windows, because that system does not have a javac compiler installed by default.
+This should succeed on OS-X but is unlikely to work on Windows, because that system does not have a javac compiler installed by default.

 6. Other reasons: Post to the Psychtoolbox forum and ask for help.